AmpersandTarski/Ampersand/docs/reference-material/syntax-of-ampersand.md

   - A singleton term \(the value of an atom\)
 - a term enclosed in brackets.

+The [semantics of terms](./terms) is documented in a separate page.

 ######### Operators

 The following operators are available to build expressions: